McNerdius/TailBlazor/Source/wwwroot/content/setup.md

 - In the Blazor project folder, run `npm init --yes` to initialize a `package.json` using defaults.
 These are analogous to a `dotnet new` & `*.csproj`.
 - Next run `npm install -D tailwindcss postcss-import`, similar to[^1^](/setup#npm-install){#f1} a `dotnet add package`.
   - `postcss-import` will be used to aggregate all of your project's CSS files into one in-memory file which `tailwindcss` will then process.
-- Next, `npx tailwind init --postcss` which will write the default `tailwind.config.js` and `postcss.config.js` files to disk.
+- Next, `npx tailwindcss init --postcss` which will write the default `tailwind.config.js` and `postcss.config.js` files to disk.

 Last for scaffolding, make a "root" CSS file next to the config files, say `site.css`, and add the following: